zydou/arti/web/docs/related/oniux.md

 *oniux* works by immediately spawning a child process using the `clone(2)` system call, which is isolated in its own network, mount, PID, and user namespace.
-This proces then mounts its own copy of `/proc` followed by UID and GID mappings to the respective UID and GID of the parent process.
+This process then mounts its own copy of `/proc` followed by UID and GID mappings to the respective UID and GID of the parent process.

 Afterwards, it creates a temporary file with nameserver entries which will then